Semantic Data Representation for Explainable Windows Malware Detection Models: PE Malware Ontology

 We have created a module adding disjointness axioms to the basic ontology (\texttt{disjointness.owl}).
 The module remains in the OWL\,2~QL profile.
 With these axioms, it is also possible to derive further disjointness consequences.
 For instance, since \texttt{Section} and \texttt{Action} are disjoint, so are all pairs of their respective subclasses such as \texttt{CodeSection} and \texttt{Networking}.
 This enables SML tools to reduce the search space since they can infer that descriptions such as $\texttt{ExecutableFile} \sqcap \exists\texttt{has\_action}.\texttt{CodeSection}$ (an EXE file that may perform an action categorized as code \emph{section}) match no samples.

-Additionally, we offer a module consisting of logical axioms defining the derived file and section features (\texttt{feature-definitions.owl}), which are merely annotations in the main ontology.
+Additionally, we offer a module consisting of logical axioms defining the derived file and section features (\texttt{feature-definitions.owl}), using the DL expressions seen in Tables \ref{tab:filefeatures} and~\ref{tab:sectionfeatures}.
 These axioms require the full expressive power of OWL\,2~DL and the reasoning with them is thus more complex.
 The definitions may have an effect in SML applications, since a tool capable of OWL\,2~DL reasoning may, hypothetically, reduce the search space by skipping expressions equivalent to a feature definition once they have considered the respective feature.
 The real-world impact of including the definitions requires further investigation.

 The datasets that we provide (see Section~\ref{sec:fractions}) already contain assertions assigning the derived features to samples, which was done specifically to help avoid the reasoning costs and facilitate the use of tools that lack the required reasoning capabilities.
 In use cases aiming at fully exploiting the feature definitions, these assertions thus need to be filtered out from the datasets.
+Such a filtering is easily implemented since in the basic ontology, the derived features are annotated by the property \texttt{derived\_as} with the textual form of the defining expressions.